 What Does a Booking Agent Actually Do?

+People often think booking agents send emails and confirm shows.
 That is part of it.
 But it leaves out most of what makes the role difficult, and most of what makes it worth doing.

 A booking agent represents artists in the live music market.
 They secure performances, negotiate fees and terms, and help develop an artist's live career over time.

 Agents work between two worlds.
 On one side are artists, and sometimes their managers.
 On the other are promoters, venues, and festivals.
+Simple in theory.
+Much less simple in practice.

 On any given day, an agent might spend the morning going through incoming offers from promoters across different cities.
 Each one needs to be assessed.
 Is the fee right for where this artist is in their career?
 Is the venue the right fit?
 Does the routing make sense alongside other confirmed dates?

 The afternoon might be calls with managers.
 Updates on offers, strategy conversations, a negotiation on a festival slot that is not quite where it needs to be.
+Behind all of it is a constant flow of emails, follow-ups, and relationship maintenance.

-They are responsible for the terms of every deal.
 Fees, production riders, travel arrangements, kill fees, payment schedules.
 Every detail gets negotiated and documented.

-They are responsible for routing.
 A badly planned tour costs artists and managers real money.
 A well planned one maximises impact while keeping costs manageable.

 A booking agent is not a manager.
-Some artists have managers who oversee their career broadly.
-Creative decisions, releases, branding, long term direction.
+Some artists have managers who oversee their career broadly: creative decisions, releases, branding, long-term direction.
 Many artists do not have one at all, especially early on.

 But here is what actually happens in practice.
 A good agent often ends up going far beyond bookings.
 Because they are so invested in the artist's trajectory, so close to how the live career is developing, they naturally start advising on positioning, on timing, on decisions that technically belong to a manager.
 Not because it is their job.
 Because they care.

-It is one of the less discussed realities of the role.
-The boundaries are rarely as clean as the job titles suggest.
-And when artists do not understand where those boundaries are, they can end up expecting the wrong things from the wrong people.
+When artists do not understand where those boundaries are, they can end up expecting the wrong things from the wrong people.
 That creates frustration on both sides, and sometimes damages relationships that did not need to be damaged.

+The role carries a level of emotional weight that is rarely discussed.
 When a show goes wrong, when a promoter cancels, when an artist is unhappy with how a tour was routed, the agent is usually the first person to deal with it.
-That is part of the job.

 What nobody tells you at the start is how much of the work is managing uncertainty.
 You can do everything right and still have a difficult year.
 A booking that took months to build can fall apart in an afternoon.

-Most agent and artist relationships start through proximity.
+There is no formal process.
+No job board, no audition, no standard application.
+Most relationships start through proximity.
 An agent hears about an artist through a promoter they trust.
 An artist gets recommended by a manager or another agent.
 Someone at a show makes a connection that turns into a conversation months later.

 What this means in practice is that visibility matters.
 Artists who are playing regularly, releasing music, and building a presence in their scene are the ones agents notice.
 Not because they are marketing themselves, but because they are doing the work consistently enough to be seen.